andresguisado/katacoda-scenarios/kubernetes-basic-concepts/jobs-initcontainers-staticpods/jobs-parallels.md

 To create parallel jobs we can use ` spec.parallelism` to set how many pod can run in parallel.
 Also, we can setup a number of completations for the jobs implemented.

+## Create Countdown Parallel Job

 Look at the file `job-para-comp.yaml`{{open}}.
 This is the same previous `countdown` job but we added `spec.parallelism` and `spec.complettions`.
 The job will run 2 pods in parallel until reach 8 completions successfully.

-### Create Countdown Parallel Job

 `kubectl apply -f /manifests/jobs-parallels.yaml`{{execute}}